Calumet Field Notes

 Our expert guides through these varied landscapes – both artistic and natural – were some of our long-time friends and partners.
 John Rogner and Jerry Adelmann, co-chairs of the Millennium Reserve Steering Committee.
 Paul Labus of The Nature Conservancy.
 Kris Krouse from Shirley Heinze.
 New friends included Theaster Gates from the Rebuild Foundation, Colin Hamilton from Artspace, Inc., and Paul Labovitz, the new superintendent of the Indiana Dunes National Lakeshore.

 During the business portion of the board meeting, the board reviewed and approved nearly $1.8 million in grants for land conservation and artistic vitality in both the Chicago region and the Lowcountry.
-See our Instagram feed for more photos from the weekend.

 Speaking of the Lowcountry, this November we’re planning a similar board meeting adventure in the South Carolina lands that remain a second home for the Donnelley family today.
 On the docket are guided tours through the Francis Marion National Forest and the Cape Romain National Wildlife Refuge, plus a boat cruise past conservation lands along Waccamaw and Pee Dee Rivers.